Yipit/pyeqs/README.md

 #### Python Elasticsearch QuerySets

 A python library to simplify building complex Elasticsearch JSON queries.
 Based on the Django QuerySet API.
+Backed by the official python elasticsearch library

 ## Installation